tarunvelli/rails-tabler-starter/README.md

 ## Setup

-To set up the project, ensure you have Docker compose installed locally.
+To set up the project, ensure you have Docker Compose installed locally.
 Use the following commands to start them:

 ```
 docker compose up -d